satellitemx/nost/README.md

-# Nost - a web notepad similar to note.ms
+# Nost - an online notepad

 This notepad uses Netlify to serve the frontend and has data persisted at Firebase.